nibblegap/ecloud-selfhosting/README.md

 - `welcome.$DOMAIN`: Allows users to sign up for a new account (you can create signup links with `bash /mnt/repo-base/scripts/generate-signup-link.sh`)
 - `office.$DOMAIN`: Create and edit office documents ([OnlyOffice](https://www.onlyoffice.com/))
+  (only when you answered yes to the question "Install OnlyOffice?" during setup obviously)

 ## Administration